dstibbe/scalajs-workshop/README.md

   annotation to each.
 Not adding this annotation to the class, makes the methods in it, only visible via an anonymous object.

-The class, when exported, is visible as a method in JavaScript, eg.
+The class, when exported, is visible with the full qualified name as a method in JavaScript, eg.

 ```JavaScript
 var instance = foo.bar.ClassName();